 - The Field Guide to the Birds of Australia by Pizzey et. al – the full version of the regional field guides, Pizzey has been a favourite amongst Australian birders for many years ($45)

-- The Australian Bird Guide by Menkhorst et. al – the newest and most comprehensive field guide ever produced, but not actually in stores until May!
-In production for over a 10 years, the authors and illustrators are well-respected Australian birdwatchers, with decades of experience under their belts ($50)
+- The Australian Bird Guide by Menkhorst et. al – the newest and most comprehensive Australian field guide ever produced!
+In production for over a 10 years, the authors and illustrators are well-respected birdwatchers, with decades of experience under their belts ($50)

 2: Now, where do I go looking for birds?